Essential email DNS records and how to set them up

 Add SPF records for all of the domains you own, even if you don’t send emails from all of them.
 This will help prevent unauthorized use of your domain.

 DKIM makes your emails more secure by adding an encrypted digital signature to your emails.
 A private encrypted key is used to encode your email headers, and a public DKIM key is needed to decode the message header contents.
-Where is the public key located?
-You guessed it—in your DKIM record published on the DNS.
+It's the DKIM record published on the domain's DNS that contains that public key.

 How to implement DKIM